NatashadeLima/Portfolio/projects.md

 ## Spiritual Connection

 Building this portfolio reminded me that our talents can be used to uplift and serve others.
 Just as I carefully organized the content to make it accessible and meaningful, I want my future work in Information Technology to help people by creating solutions that are ethical, accessible, and beneficial to everyone.

 ---

+As I continue my education in Information Technology, I look forward to expanding this portfolio with new projects that demonstrate both my technical growth and my commitment to ethical service.
+Each project represents more than a technical accomplishment; it reflects the values of faith, integrity, perseverance, and service that guide my personal and professional life.
+My goal is to use technology to solve meaningful problems, improve accessibility, and positively impact the lives of others.

+---